Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 1 tbsp fresh thyme leaves or 1 tsp dried

-½ bulb fennel, thinly sliced
+½ bulb fennel, sliced into ½-inch wedges

 For the Glaze: